nodecg/docs/docs/security.md

 If you are unable to reach the owner of the leaked key:

-1. Shutdown your NodeCG instance.
+1. **Shut down your NodeCG instance.**
-2. Locate the `nodecg/db/tokens.db` file.
+2. Locate the `nodecg/db/nodecg.sqlite3` file.
-3. Either completely delete this file (which will log out every user and reset their keys), or edit out the specific line containing the key which was leaked.
-4. Restart NodeCG.
+3. Open this file using any tool that can open an edit SQLite3 databases, such as [DB Browser](https://sqlitebrowser.org/).
+4. Open the `api_key` table and delete the row which contains the leaked key.
+5. Restart your NodeCG instance.

+In an emergency, you may want to completely delete your database file.
+The consequences of doing this are that all users will need to log in again and all persisted Replicant values will be lost.

 ## How do I enable login security?